penske-media-corp/pmc-larva/packages/larva-svg/README.md

 - `ajaxIconSprite` from [@penskemediacorp/larva-js](https://www.npmjs.com/package/@penskemediacorp/larva-js) npm package for loading the sprite file asynchronously and injecting it into the DOM
 - `c-icon` from [@penskemediacorp/larva-patterns](https://www.npmjs.com/package/@penskemediacorp/larva-patterns) is a Twig pattern that is configured with the appropriate markup to load icons from a sprite.

-### To build a roject-level sprite with brand-specific SVGs:
+### To build a project-level sprite with brand-specific SVGs:

 After completing the above steps, you can use the larva-svg package to build a local SVG sprite with brand-specific icons and logos by following these steps: